By Natasha Turner, ND

 There are nutrient supplements that you can take to help keep your skin looking healthy and which also reduce the risk of skin cancer:

 1) Marine Collagen with Vitamin C – One of the most well-known benefits of collagen is its ability to promote glowing, vibrant skin.
 This essential protein provides elasticity to the skin, helping it to appear more youthful and healthy.
 But as you get older and collagen production declines, fine lines, loose skin, and dryness can occur.
 So what happens if you increase your collagen intake with supplements?
+Something that might be able to help with loose skin is microneedling.

 A study published in 2014 randomly chose 46 of 69 women, ages 35-55 years old, to take a collagen hydrolysate supplement.
 The rest of the group took a placebo.
 The women who took the collagen showed an improvement in skin elasticity within four weeks.